jacopotediosi/Writeups/CTF/2020/PlaidCTF-2020/Rev-You_wa_shockwave-250/README.md

 # YOU wa SHOCKWAVE - Rev 250pts

 ## Introduction
+I played this crazy CTF in the team CarbonaraConPanna, a merge of SaltedCrhackers (team of the University of Milan), ROPperoni (people from "La Sapienza", University of Rome), PGiatasti, ZenHack and those bad guys of PwnTheM0le (Polytechnic of Turin)

 We were provided with an archive (you_wa_shockwave.gz) containing the following files:
 ![Challenge files](img/1.jpg)